spearmootz/mongoose-get-default-value/README.md

     const Sample = mongoose.model('sample', sampleSchema);

-    Sample.getDefaultValue('default'); // returns "this is a test"
+    Sample.getDefaultValue('fakeProperty'); // returns "this is a test"